 PUB2058

-Waste Management Program
+Waste Management Program fact sheet

-Division of Environmental Quality
+Division of Environmental Quality Director: Art Goodin

 What is the Universal Waste Rule?

-The Universal Waste Rule (UWR) is a set of federal environmental regulations adopted with modifications by Missouri.
-The effective date of the rule in Missouri was Jan.
-31, 1999.
-The rule can be found in the Missouri Hazardous Waste Management Regulations located in Title 10, Division 25, Chapter 16 of the Code of State Regulations (CSR), which references portions of the Code of Federal Regulations (CFR) Title 40 Part 273.
-The UWR identifies all universal wastes in Missouri and states how they can be handled in a lawful manner.
-The rule was designed to give generators of certain types of hazardous wastes an option to manage those wastes under less stringent UWR requirements rather than by the more stringent existing hazardous waste regulations.
-This alternative is offered to help reduce the regulatory burden on businesses and others that generate certain common hazardous wastes and to encourage collection, recycling and proper disposal of these wastes.
-To completely understand the rule, read both state and federal regulations.
-The wastes covered under this rule are described in the “What are the different types of universal wastes” section below.
+The rule identifies all universal wastes in Missouri and states how they can be handled in a lawful manner.
+The wastes covered under this rule are described below.
+The rule was designed to give generators of certain types of hazardous wastes an option to manage those wastes under less stringent universal waste requirements, rather than by the more stringent existing hazardous waste regulations.
+This alternative is offered to help reduce the regulatory burden on businesses and others that generate certain common hazardous wastes.
+It also encourages collecting, recycling and proper disposal of these wastes.

 What are the basic requirements for managing universal wastes?